Find a Lender-Approved Local Conveyancer in Shenstone

 Ready to buy a new home?
 Find a law firm approved by your lender.

-• 3 Conveyancer conveyancing solicitors have extremely good personal links with Shenstone estate agents and work very closely with them and local surveyors so as to ensure transactions proceed expeditiously.
+• 3 Solicitor conveyancing solicitors have very good personal links with Shenstone selling agents and work very closely with them and local surveyors so as to ensure transactions proceed expeditiously.

 Recently asked questions about conveyancing in Shenstone

-Due to the input of my in-laws I had a survey completed on a house in Shenstone prior to appointing conveyancers.
-I have been told that there is a flying freehold element to the house.
-My surveyor has said that some mortgage companies may refuse to grant a mortgage on a flying freehold home.
+I decided to have a survey done on a property in Shenstone in advance of retaining conveyancers.
+I have been informed that there is a flying freehold aspect to the house.
+My surveyor has said that some banks tend refuse to grant a mortgage on such a premises.

-It varies from the lender to lender.
-Bank of Scotland has different requirements from Halifax.
-Should you wish to telephone us we can check with the appropriate lender.
+It depends who your proposed lender is.
+Bank of Scotland has different requirements for example to Halifax.
+Should you wish to telephone us we can check via the relevant bank.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Shenstone.
-Conveyancing will be smoother if you use a solicitor in Shenstone especially if they are accustomed to such properties in Shenstone.
+Conveyancing will be smoother if you use a solicitor in Shenstone especially if they are acquainted with such properties in Shenstone.

 Last updated